-- This makes the president elected at the pleasure of the states and to the states therefore he must answer.
+- This makes the president elected at the pleasure of the states and to the states, therefore, he must answer.

 The States Have Authority Over the Federal Government

 The entity that grants power has authority over the entity given the power.
-So in other words, since the president is elected by the state appointed electors he is under the authority of the states.
-In the beginning of our republic the states were understood to be sovereign and independent countries, federated for mutual defense and trade, but not one nation in the way we understand it today.
+So in other words, since the president is elected by the state-appointed electors he is under the authority of the states.
+At the beginning of our republic, the states were understood to be sovereign and independent countries, federated for mutual defense and trade, but not one nation in the way we understand it today.
 The federal government was invented and created by the states, not the other way around.
 The federal government should not have authority over the states except in the very specific ways outlined in the Constitution.
 The way our president is elected is one more reminder of the relative positions of the state and federal government; a very, very important distinction.

-Small States Have Power Weighted Slightly In Their Favor
+The Small States Have Power Weighted Slightly In Their Favor

-In the general scheme of things Idaho is not very important to the election of a president.
+In the general scheme of things, Idaho is not very important to the election of a president.
 We only get four votes while California gets fifty-five, Florida gets twenty-nine, Texas gets thirty-eight . . . you get my drift.
 But it could be worse, we could elect a president by a popular vote.
 See, every state gets two votes just because it is a state, equal representation in the federal government.
 Then the remaining electoral votes are based on population.
-Without the electoral college system Idaho’s clout would be even less; the clout of all rural and small town areas would be much less.
+Without the electoral college system, Idaho’s clout would be even less; the clout of all rural and small town areas would be much less.
 Cities would dictate to the rest of the country the whole of political life.
 But the electoral college gives us rural/small town people a larger voice than we would otherwise have.

 Why Do People Want to End the Electoral College?

 So why do politicians and pundits call to an end of the electoral college every election cycle?
 Either they do not understand it or, much more likely, they understand it all too well.
 The federal government does not like being under the authority of the states.
-For the whole of our two hundred plus years of history they have worked to make the states less and less relevant.
+For the whole of our two hundred plus years of history, they have worked to make the states less and less relevant.
 They’ve done a very good job.